 Students have course access for 365 days.
 All worksheets and notes are downloadable.

-This workshop includes class notes so you can follow along with the video lectures and worksheets to help you articulate and plan each characters’ fear responses.
+This workshop includes class notes so you can follow along with the video lectures and a workbook to help plan out your character’s internal struggles.

 What People Are Saying